shubhamd99/ios/README.md

 Logical operators: &&, ||, ! (e.g., x > 0 && y < 10 combines two conditions).
 Assignment operators: =, +=, -=, *=, /= (e.g., x += 5 is equivalent to x = x + 5).
 ```

+### Closures

+closures are self-contained blocks of code that can capture and store references to any constants and variables from the context in which they're defined.
+This is known as "closing over" those values.
+Closures are powerful tools for writing concise, functional code.
+Closures don't have a formal name like a function.
+They're defined inline using curly braces {}.
+Closures can capture variables from their surrounding scope, allowing them to access and potentially modify those values even after the surrounding code has finished execution.